asciinema/asciinema/README.md

 All development happens on `develop` branch.
 This branch contains the current generation (3.x) of the asciinema CLI, written in Rust.

-The previous generation (2.x), written in Python, can be found in the `v2` branch.
+The previous generation (2.x), written in Python, can be found in the `python` branch.

 If you wish to propose non-trivial code changes, please first reach out to the